 In response to a limited submission solicitation, the College of Liberal Arts considers proposals only from Principal Investigators (PIs) with 100% appointments in the College.
-Applications are reviewed first at the College level in the COLA Office of Research, then at the University level by the Office of the Vice President for Research.
+Applications are reviewed first at the College level in the COLA Office of Research and Graduate Studies, then at the University level by the Office of the Vice President for Research.

 The Office of the Dean issues an endorsement letter for the selected COLA nominee based on the materials in the application packet, and forwards the packet to the appropriate contact in the Office of the Vice President for Research.
 The Office of the Vice President for Research notifies selected University nominees directly, and provides information on developing and submitting the full proposal.
 Limited submission opportunities may require a quick turn-around—candidates selected as the University nominee should be prepared to assemble proposals in as little as a month.